 Release 318, introduced this code that supported querying tables from Apache Iceberg in Trino.
 While the code existed, the Iceberg connector code wasn’t officially released or documented until a little over a year later in release 341 once the connector reached maturity.

 Still, some strange artifacts that we’re still facing today in the connector.
-For instance, if you create a table with the Iceberg Java API, it creates Iceberg tables with <table_type, ICEBERG> but Trino creates and reads with <table_type, iceberg>.
+For example, if you create a table with the Iceberg Java API, it creates Iceberg tables with <table_type, ICEBERG> but Trino creates and reads with <table_type, iceberg>.
 See Issue 1592 for status and details.
 In general, we can track some of the broader changes that are being made to the Iceberg connector here.

 For this weeks’ demo, I wanted to play around with the Iceberg Java API directly.
 You also have the option to use Trino, Spark, or other to ingest and query the data, but I wanted to use vanilla Iceberg API’s to experience the API and hopefully solidify my learning of Iceberg concepts in the process.
 Make sure you follow the instructions in the repository if you don’t have Docker or Java installed.